Template Engine Tools (tools)

 Parsing JSON structures $tools.parseJSON()

-This tool allows you to deserialize data in JSON format into variables (an object) available in the template.
-Example of use:
+This tool allows you to deserialize JSON formatted data into variables (object) accessible in the templater.
+Example usage:

 [% tools.parseJSON(data) %]

-After deserialization, you can refer to the keys from the received object as to ordinary variables and arrays.
+After deserialization, keys from the resulting object can be accessed like regular variables and arrays.

 Output to CSV $tools.CSVline

-This tool automatically converts values to CSV format and adds a line break, so it is enough to list the necessary variables in the result format, and the output will be a valid CSV file ready for import into Google Docs/Excel/etc.
+This tool automatically formats values to CSV format and adds a newline, so in the result format, it is enough to list the necessary variables, and the output will be a valid CSV file, ready for import into Google Docs / Excel / and so on.

 [% tools.CSVline(query, p1.serp.0.link, p2.title) %]